- Sort All Books

 —Steven Mintz, Columbia University, author of Huck’s Raft: A History of American Childhood

-Laura L. Ellingson is Professor of Communication and Women's & Gender Studies at Santa Clara University.
-She lives in San Jose, California.
+Laura L. Ellingson is Professor of Communication and Women's & Gender Studies at Santa Clara University and co-author of Where the Aunts Are - Family, Feminism, and Kinship in Popular Culture with Patricia J. Sotirin.